Connect with us

 Guy Stephens, executive director of the Alliance Against Seclusion and Restraint, a nonprofit advocacy group based in Maryland, said the legislation remains a non-starter with many Republican lawmakers.

 “This bill should be an easy one to pass,” said Stephens, who said his own son was repeatedly restrained and secluded in school.
 “This is a human rights issue.
 Our rights as humans should not vary from state to state.
-We in a world where more things are partisan than probably should be.”
+We live in a world where more things are partisan than probably should be.”

 Through a spokesperson, Sen. Bill Cassidy (La.), the senior Republican on the Senate Health, Education, Labor and Pensions Committee, declined to comment.